 With this information developers can try to configure error blocks and handle them in the way that we want instead of allowing Python (and/or other programming languages) to auto generate and present a string of obscure and/or vague error messages to the end user.

 I located external sources by searching ‘Exception Handling’ key phrases mentioned in _Mod7PythonProgrammingNotes.pdf (external link, Listing 11-15).
 The Top two resources I found most useful (other than the Module07 Course Video (external link)) was in the format of a YouTube Tutorial, Python Tutorial: Using Try/Except Blocks for Error Handling (external link) and it’s linked GitHub Repository page (external link) posted in the authors information.
 I appreciated how closely related the examples were to the material discussed in the Mod07 tutorial, as many of the outside resources I come across tend to be either more advanced/specialized modifications or workarounds with limited description.

+Exception Handling Examples:

 The Exception Handling examples below describes three ways to implement Python’s Exception handling functionalities modelled in the YouTube Tutorial, Python Tutorial: Using Try/Except Blocks for Error Handling (external link).